allisonobrien1/linac/README.md

     <img src="inhomog.png" alt="inhomog" style="width: 49%;">
 </div>

 Fitting Monte Carlo radiation transport simulation results with an empirical model of megavoltage x-ray beams allows for rapid depth-dose calculations in water.
-The figure above illustrates the correction of low-statistic simulation results by fitting with an empirical function, improving our dose-depth errors to (a) within 2% for the full homogeneous water phantom and (b) 1.5% to 2% at the interfaces of a heterogeneous water phantom with air cavity when compared to measured data.
+The figure above illustrates the correction of low-statistic simulation results by fitting with an empirical function, improving our dose-depth errors to (a) within 2% for the full homogeneous water phantom after the first voxel and (b) 1.5% to 2% at the interfaces of a heterogeneous water phantom with air cavity when compared to measured data.

 ## Usage